How To Calculate Retail Conversion Rate

 It’s tempting to make all your business decisions based simply on transaction metrics.
 If you’re making sales, and you can track how many sales you make and your average transaction value, many business owners will call that a day and think of that data as “good enough.”

 That’s because it’s easy to calculate your transaction data.
-However, when you begin to count the number of people entering your store, and whether they make a purchase, you’ll get a lot more details about how you’re genuinely doing.
+However, when you begin to count the number of people entering your store, and whether they make a purchase, you’ll get a lot more details about how you’re genuinely doing, especially if you use a sales conversion rate calculator.

 Let’s look at an example.